-Starpharma uses its DEP® dendrimer technology to improve the performance and delivery of pharmaceuticals.
-Starpharma is currently developing a number of DEP® enhanced products internally, in addition to its partnered programs through licences and collaborations with leading global pharmaceutical companies.
+Starpharma uses its DEP[®] dendrimer technology to improve the performance and delivery of pharmaceuticals whilst creating new IP.
+Starpharma is currently developing a number of DEP[®] enhanced products internally, in addition to its partnered programs through licences and collaborations with leading global pharmaceutical companies.